Become a Partner

 Q. What is the maximum amount of financial assistance that can be awarded?

-Q. When are most Junior League volunteers available?
+Q. When are most Junior League of Charleston volunteers available?

-A. The majority of Junior League members work outside the home, so evening and weekend hours are preferred.
+A. The majority of Junior League of Charleston members work outside the home, so evening and weekend hours are preferred.